neurosnap/robodux/README.md

 ## Slice Helpers

 There are some common slices that I find myself creating over and over again.
+These helpers will further help reduce the amount of repetitive code written for redux.

 ### map slice (v1.2.0)

+These are common operations when dealing with a slice that is a hash map.

 ```js
 interface State {